Cycling and walking are critical to a sustainable transportation future. In European cities renowned for their public transit,

 Due to PRT's automatic, energy-efficient electric drive, operating costs are expected to be minimal.

-After that, O&M is so small that a nominal fee (say $0.25 per crossing) would likely cover it.
+so small that a nominal fee (say $0.25 per ride) would likely cover it.

 If the two-station crossing is expanded into a BART circulator or